pullso/linkedin-bot/README.md

 1. Clone the repository
 2. Install dependencies using `npm install` command.
 3. Create a `.env` file and fill in the required values.
+4. Set messages in `messages.js` file.
+Use `NAME` in messages.
+This will be replaced with name of your target.
+Every time script choose 1 of message randomly
-4. Run the script using `node index.js`.
+5. Run the script using `node index.js`.

 ## Configuration
 The `.env` file should contain the following environment variables: